jackylk/carbon-requested-feature/README.md

 | Median         | Datamap to accelerate S3 table, Different kind of Datamap, Segment Status |
 | Low            | Others                                   |

-## CarbonStore
+## Improving usability

-1. Separate file format and segment
-2. Support using Parquet/ORC in CarbonStore
-3. Support selected features for Parquet/ORC, like pre-agg table
+1. Advisor for SORT_COLUMNS
+2. Advisor for pre-aggregate table

+## Typical Carbon Usage on Cloud

+1. Support CarbonTable on S3
+2. Support loading to local CarbonTable from CSV on S3
+3. Support DataMap on local HDFS
+4. Support Java API to write and read CarbonTable/CarbonFile on S3
+5. Support adding external segment
-4. Support external segment with specified path, file format
+   - Support external segment with specified path, file format, partition value
-5. Support implementing static partition using segment.
+   - Support implementing static partition using segment.
 User can use ALTER TABLE ADD PARTITION to add existing files to a partition (segment)

-## CarbonFile Java API

-1. API to write single carbon file in CarbonTable
-2. API to write single carbon file in CarbonFile
-3. API for create schema, table, and segment
-4. API to read single carbon file

-## S3 table

-1. support basic table on S3: store carbondata files and metadata on S3, support loading, insert into, and query
-2. support pre-agg table on S3
-3. support partition table on S3
-4. support streaming table on S3
-5. support updatable table on S3

-## Data exchange between S3 and HDFS

-1. support load data from S3 to carbon table in EC2
-2. support export data to S3 from carbon table in EC2
+## Support non-carbonfile in Carbon

+1. Support pre-aggregate datamap for Parquet/ORC
+2. Support compaction for Parquet/ORC

 ## Datamap to accelerate S3 table